 About the Center

 The Texas Medical Center Digestive Disease Center (TMC DDC) facilitates on-going digestive diseases research, promotes translational research between basic and clinical areas, develops new projects, nurtures new investigators, and provides GI educational activities.

 The TMC DDC is a federally funded center (NIH P30DK58338) designed to serve basic and clinical scientists at institutions within the Texas Medical Center, including Baylor College of Medicine, The University of Texas Health Science Center at Houston and the MD Anderson Cancer Center.
 The TMC DDC is one of only 18 Digestive Diseases Research Core Centers in the country and the only center in the southeast United States.

-The TMC DDC director is Hashem B. El-Serag, M.D., M.P.H., Dan L. Duncan professor of medicine and chief, gastroenterology and hepatology section at Baylor College of Medicine.
-The TMC DDC was founded by emeritus director, Mary K. Estes, Ph.D., professor of molecular virology and microbiology at Baylor College of Medicine.
-Doug Burrin, Ph.D. is associate director and Michelle C. Barton, Ph.D., professor of epigenetics and molecular carcinogenesis at The University of Texas MD Anderson Cancer Center and Lenard Lichtenberger, Ph.D., professor of integrative biology at the University of Texas Health Science Center are both assistant directors.
+The TMC DDC director is Hashem B. El-Serag, M.D., M.P.H., Dan L Duncan professor of medicine and chief, gastroenterology and hepatology section at Baylor College of Medicine.
+The TMC DDC was founded by Mary K. Estes, Ph.D., emeritus director and professor of molecular virology and microbiology at Baylor.
+Doug Burrin, Ph.D., is associate director.
+Michelle C. Barton, Ph.D., professor of epigenetics and molecular carcinogenesis at The University of Texas MD Anderson Cancer Center and Lenard Lichtenberger, Ph.D., professor of integrative biology at the University of Texas Health Science Center are both assistant directors.

 Current DDC membership numbers over 155 with more than $16 million annually in digestive diseases-related research funding.
 The center has particular strengths in the areas of gastrointestinal development, infection, and injury.

 Enrichment programs include a weekly seminar series, an annual symposium, and opportunities for young investigators to lunch with some of the most well-known scientists and clinicians in digestive diseases.
 The TMC DDC Pilot/Feasibility Program is offered annually and supports innovative ideas and new investigators in digestive diseases research and fosters collaboration among TMC DDC members.